omnixtar/omnixtar.github.io/overview/index.md

 Mainstream European historians prefer to believe that Gutenberg invented the printing press, rather than the hypothesis that such "inventions" were copied from China.

+If the European printing press machine was copied from China, then it is also reasonable to hypothesise than a significant portion of Renaissance knowledge in the arts and sciences (scientia) was also copied and translated from Chinese sources.

 ---